 - Directional signs are permitted, at points specified by the permit on the day(s) of the event only, not to exceed four square feet per sign face and an aggregate area of eight square feet, shall not exceed four feet in height, if freestanding.

-If you are interested in becoming a Temporary Vendor for City-sponsored special events, please click on the Temporary Vendor Interest Form link and complete the information to be considered.
+If you are interested in becoming a Temporary Vendor for City-sponsored special events, please complete the Temporary Vendor Interest Form and complete the information to be considered.